This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Spacious Enclosures and Similar-Sized Snakes

-- Add hiding spots, branches, and visual barriers to reduce tension.
+- Include multiple identical hiding spots, climbing branches, and visual barriers in your reptile enclosure

 Introducing Snakes of Similar Temperament